ntjandra/Carna-Take-Home/README.md

 ## Testing <a name = "test"></a>
 For API testing, I use [Postman]() to generate a collection of endpoint calls to then verify the outputs and response status.
 For load balance testing, I use [Locust]() to hit randomized endpoints with parameters at a customized frequency and then generate a chart to view response time and failures.

 Results of the load balance tests are found in tests/load_tests.
+The tests may be rerun by typing "locust" and then navigating to localhost:8089 to fill in additional information(Max Users, Users/seconds, and endpoint).

 Test Criteria:
 - API response must not exceed 2.5 seconds.
+- Response Status should never be 5XX
 - API is sent 100 requests per second.
 - Basic SQL Injection Attack mixed in: i.e "(Robert'); DROP TABLE User;--)".